Under Biden, NOAA’s profile is set to rise as climate change takes center stage

 The report notes that the leaders of the Commerce Department need to take interest in and advocate for NOAA’s priorities, something Andrew Rosenberg, a former NOAA official now at the Union of Concerned Scientists, echoed in an interview.

-Julie Campbell, who owns a management consulting company in the earth science market and worked at NOAA for a decade, said additional areas of emphasis will likely include investments in data accessibility and cloud computing as well as operational efficiencies while “balancing mission critical technological developments in such areas as space remote sensing and new and exciting capabilities in observations and data sources in the commercial sector.”
+Julie Campbell, who owns a management consulting company in the earth science market and worked at NOAA for a decade, said additional areas of emphasis will probably include investments in data accessibility and cloud computing as well as operational efficiencies while “balancing mission critical technological developments in such areas as space remote sensing and new and exciting capabilities in observations and data sources in the commercial sector.”